ipunkt/rancherize/README.md

 # Blueprints

-## Known blueprints
+## Known Blueprints

 Currently only the [WebserverBlueprint](app/Blueprint/Webserver/README.md) is available.

 ## Developing Blueprints

-See the [blueprint readme](app/Blueprint/README.md) for more information on how to develop your own blueprints
+See the [Blueprint readme](app/Blueprint/README.md) for more information on how to develop your own blueprints

 # Example
 ```yaml